National Treasure (Japan): Extension of the protection

 The restoration of Tōdai-ji's Nandaimon gate in 1930 saw improved standards for preservation.
 An architect supervised the reconstruction works on-site.
 Extensive restoration reports became the norm, including plans, results of surveys, historical sources, and documentation of the work done.
-During the 1930s, about 70–75% of restoration costs came from the national budget, which increased even during the war.
+During the 1930s, about 70–75 percent of restoration costs came from the national budget, which increased even during the war.

 In the early 1930s, Japan suffered from the Great Depression.
 In an effort to prevent art objects not yet designated National Treasures from being exported because of the economic crisis, the Law Regarding the Preservation of Important Works of Fine Arts (重要美術品等ノ保存ニ関スル 法律, jūyō bijutsuhin tōno hozon ni kan suru hōritsu) was passed on April 1, 1933.
-It provided a simplified designation procedure with temporary protections, including protections against exportations.
+It provided a simplified designation procedure with temporary protections, including protections against exportation.
 About 8,000 objects were protected under the law, including temples, shrines, and residential buildings.
 By 1939, nine categories of properties consisting of 8,282 items (paintings, sculptures, architecture, documents, books, calligraphy, swords, crafts, and archaeological resources) had been designated as National Treasures and were forbidden to be exported.

 During World War II, many of the designated buildings were camouflaged, and water tanks and fire walls were installed for protection.
 Nonetheless, 206 designated buildings, including Hiroshima Castle, were destroyed from May to August 1945.
-The ninth-century Buddhist text Tōdaiji Fujumonkō, designated a National Treasure in 1938, was destroyed by a fire in 1945 as a result of the war.
+The ninth-century Buddist text Tōdaiji Fujumonkō, designated a National Treasure in 1938, was destroyed by a fire in 1945 as a result of the war.